-The jazz talent of tomorrow is right on your doorstep and could be visiting your school or music centre soon!

 What’s involved in a performance?

-First and foremost these are professional-standard gigs that you would experience in a club or music venue, but taking place inside your school!
+First and foremost these are professional-standard gigs that you would experience in a club or music venue, but taking place inside your school or centre!
 The music will be presented and explained in an age-appropriate way, and there will be the opportunity to ask questions.
 Your students do not need to play an instrument or have a prior interest in jazz in order to benefit from the experience: we are keen to reach as large an audience as is practical and appropriate for your school.

 How can my school’s students get more deeply involved in the experience?

 A resource pack will be sent out in advance giving lots of background information to support teachers and students prepare for and make the most from the concert.
-If you are interested in Trinity Laban coming into your school to run a prior practical workshop aimed at some of your more advanced music students to introduce and learn a music extract(s) from the concert then please let us know.
+If you are interested in Trinity Laban coming into your school to run a prior practical workshop aimed at some of your more advanced music students to introduce and learn a music extract(s) from the concert then please let us know when you apply.
 For most schools, there will need to be a cost charged for providing this prior workshop.

 When are they taking place?

-Performances will be available to book for Thursday mornings across the academic year, from the 13th of January.
+In-school performances will be available to book for Thursday mornings across the academic year, from the 9th of November onwards until late May.
 The concert will need to be scheduled to finish by 11:30 at the very latest.
 The ideal arrival time for set-up is between 09:00 and 09:30.

-What does a school need in order to host a performance?
+What does a school or centre need in order to host a performance?

 - A hall or theatre large enough to accommodate a band of up to 18 musicians and the scale of audience you would like to involve;

 - Exclusive access to that space for set-up and soundcheck for at least 60 minutes in advance of the concert start time;

 - A decent working and tuned piano (or weighted keyboard), drum kit and 19 music stands.